Stamatis8/geom-moments/README.md

 # Documentation

 Unfortunately, no organized documentation document exists yet.
 However each function is documented thoroughly at its definition.
-A brief description of the two central functions `MomentSthOrder()` and `SSV()` follows.
+A brief description of the central function `MomentSthOrder()` follows.

 ## MomentSthOrder()